 “I read The Second Sex for a soc class”, mom replied.

-“Okay perfect.
-I’ve been dying to pose this question to the female of the species”, he said, turning to look at my mom, his eyes briefly glancing down from her face at her chest, “Don’t you agree with me that it’s nuts what de Beauvoir said, that ‘one is not born but becomes a woman’?”
+“Okay, perfect.
+I’ve been dying to pose this question to the female of the species”, he said, turning to look at mom, his eyes briefly glancing down from her face to her chest, “Don’t you agree with me that it’s nuts what de Beauvoir said, that ‘one is not born but becomes a woman’?”

-Mom paused for a minute thinking.
-Finally she spoke.
+Mom didn’t say anything for a minute thinking.
+Finally she said something.